 Home aligners are also typically cut straight across instead of trimmed to match your gumline.
 Invisalign’s scalloped look is less noticeable, so it’s often more visually appealing.
 But, home aligners that cover the gums can use them as an anchor to apply up to 4x the amount of force.

 As we mentioned earlier, Invisalign can match or exceed this treatment power by providing more versatility with Smartforce attachments.
 Although they are tooth-colored, the attachments can make your aligners more noticeable.
 But, it’s important to keep in mind that no clear aligner brand is entirely invisible.

 As with other clear aligners brands, you’ll want to take out your aligners before eating & drinking to avoid stains.

 Our current understanding is that Invisalign aligners are reasonably stain-resistant, although we certainly wouldn’t recommend drinking coffee, red wine, or other dark liquids while wearing them.

 Due to their frosted appearance and the way they’re trimmed, Invisalign aligners are generally less noticeable than some of its competitors.

 Like most other in-office clear aligner brands, Invisalign’s customer support is exceptional.

 You’ll have the benefit of regularly visiting a dentist who can provide hands-on assistance if you have any concerns during treatment.
 So, if you have questions or if your treatment is not going as planned, you always have the option to call the dental office and schedule an appointment, if necessary.

 With Invisalign, your dentist can also make minor adjustments to your aligners during your monthly appointments.
 For example, if your aligners are uncomfortable or causing excessive pain, your dentist may be able to fix them on the spot.
 At the very least, they can contact Invisalign to request new aligners or revise your treatment plan.
 This type of on-the-fly adjustment isn’t an option for at-home treatments.

-Regular in-person appointments and hands-on assistance in case of any issues make Invisalign a superb choice in terms of customer friendliness.
+Regular in-person appointments and hands-on assistance in case of any issues make Invisalign a superb choice in terms of patient experience.

 Alternatives to Invisalign